PotticusMaximus/MOJ/README.md

   - Description (optional field) x
   - Status x
   - Due date/time x
-- Retrieve a task by ID
+- Retrieve a task by ID x
-- Retrieve all tasks
+- Retrieve all tasks x
-- Update the status of a task
+- Update the status of a task x
 - Delete a task

 ### Frontend Application